IBM/kar/docs/getting-started.md

 4. You will need the `s2i` (source-2-image) cli installed locally.
 See [these install options](https://github.com/openshift/source-to-image#installation).

+5. Optionally, you will need Go 1.15+ to build KAR.

-5. Optionally, you will need Node v10.13.0 (LTS) and NPM v6.4.1 or more recent versions to run the JavaScript SDK and examples.
+6. Optionally, you will need Node 12 (LTS) and NPM 6.12+ to run the JavaScript SDK and examples.

-6. Optionally, you will need Java 1.8.X or 1.11.X and Maven 3.6.X to run the Java SDK and examples.
+7. Optionally, you will need Java 11 and Maven 3.6+ to run the Java SDK and examples.

 # Getting Started with KAR